 The staff in phase 2 include: teachers, therapeutic support workers and pastoral support workers.
-These staff engage in resolving conflict and are able to run mend it meetings (MIMs) which are restorative conversations between people in conflict.
-Most frequently this is between students however this can often be between students and staff and more infrequently between staff members.
-These staff offer conflict resolution and typically support behaviour which staff in phase 1 do not have the capasity to support with.
+These staff engage in resolving conflict and are able to run mend it meetings (MIM'S) which are restorative conversations between people in conflict.
+This can be between students, staff and students and staff.
+These staff can offer conflict resolution and typically support behaviour which staff in phase 1 do not have the capacity to support.
+Further Mend it meeting training is offered through the appraisal system.